filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus evm command [command options] [arguments...]

 COMMANDS:
    deploy            Deploy an EVM smart contract and return its address invoke            Invoke an EVM smart contract using the specified CALLDATA stat              Print eth/filecoin addrs and code cid call              Simulate an eth contract call contract-address  Generate contract address from smart contract code bytecode          Write the bytecode of a smart contract to a file help, h           Shows a list of commands or help for one command

+OPTIONS:
+   --help, -h  show help
 ```

 ### lotus evm deploy